 Photoshop, Illustrator, InDesign, etc.

 Also see this list and some of the links here.

 I'm not even going to make a list because basically every major microprocessor, NIC, switch, etc. is made in either VHDL or Verilog.
 For existing projects, you might say that this is because you have a large team that's familiar with some boring language, but I've worked on greenfield hardware/software co-design for deep learning and networking virtualization, both with teams that are hired from scratch for the project, and we still used Verilog, despite one of the teams having one of the larger collections of bluespec proficient hardware engineers anywhere outside of Arvind's group at MIT.

-Thanks to Leah Hanson, James Porter, Waldemar Q, Nat Welch, Arjun Sreedharan, Rafa Escalante, @matt_dz, Bartlomiej Filipek, Josiah Irwin, and Presto for additions to this list.
-Also, thanks to Matt Godbolt, Leah Hanson, and Josiah Irwin for spotting typos.
+Thanks to Leah Hanson, James Porter, Waldemar Q, Nat Welch, Arjun Sreedharan, Rafa Escalante, @matt_dz, Bartlomiej Filipek, Josiah Irwin, @jayachdee, Larry Ogrondek, Miodrag Milic, Presto, Matt Godbolt, Leah Hanson, Noah Haasis, Lifan Zeng, and Josiah Irwin for comments/corrections/discussion.